-Prereq: "C" or higher in MEDA 143, MEDA 120, and MEDA 176 or

-Description: This course focuses on reviewing medical assisting concepts in preparation for a medical assistant certification exam.
+Credits: 1 Class Hours: 1 lecture Prereq: "C" or higher in MEDA 143, MEDA 120, and MEDA 176 or approval of instructor.
+Semester Offered: Spring Description: This course focuses on reviewing medical assisting concepts in preparation for a medical assistant certification exam.
 Certification test taking skills and preparation will also be discussed.

-MEDA 220: Medical Assisting Preceptorship

-Prereq: "C" or higher in MEDA 120

-and MEDA 176.

-Description: This course will provide students with supervised clinical experience and the opportunity to integrate medical assisting skills into a real life setting.
+MEDA 220: Medical Assisting Preceptorship Credits: 4 Class Hours: 12 lab Prereq: "C" or higher in MEDA 120 and MEDA 176 and MEDA 176.
+Coreq: MEDA 123 Semester Offered: Spring Description: This course will provide students with supervised clinical experience and the opportunity to integrate medical assisting skills into a real life setting.
 Clinical experiences will take place in medical offices with an assigned preceptor.